Isla Vista, California

-Isla Vista enjoys a Mediterranean climate and often has slightly less precipitation than either Santa Barbara or Goleta.
+Isla Vista enjoys a Mediterranean climate and often has slightly less precipitation than Santa Barbara and Goleta.
 Isla Vista is located on a south-facing portion of the Santa Barbara County coast, between Coal Oil Point and Campus Point in view of the Channel Islands.
 During El Niño years, precipitation in Isla Vista can be excessive and potentially dangerous.
-Some homes and apartments built on the south side of Del Playa Drive, most popular with students due to their direct ocean views, are in danger of collapse, since they are built on quickly-eroding bluffs thirty to sixty feet above the Pacific Ocean.
-Recent erosion has exposed foundation supports in several of the properties closest to the university campus, UCSB.
+Some homes and apartments built on the south side of Del Playa Drive, most popular with students due to their direct ocean views, are built on eroding bluffs thirty to sixty feet above the Pacific Ocean.
+Recent erosion has exposed foundation supports in several of the properties closest to the nearby UC Santa Barbara campus.

 As Isla Vista is on the south coast of Santa Barbara County, which has some of the highest housing prices in the United States, the student population shares densely packed housing with a working class Hispanic population.
-Since Isla Vista has not been annexed by either Goleta or Santa Barbara, remaining unincorporated, only county funds are available for civic projects.
+Since Isla Vista has not been annexed by either Goleta or Santa Barbara City and remains unincorporated, only Santa Barbara County funds are available for civic projects.
 While the main campus is to the east, the community is surrounded on three sides by university property governed by the state Board of Regents.

 Isla Vista is home to a student housing cooperative, the Santa Barbara Student Housing Coop, as well as a food cooperative, the Isla Vista Food Co-op.